Prastio to Moutti tis Kyparissias Circular Walk

 The GPS co-ordinates for this starting point are: 34.804071N, 33.139090E.

 Follow the forestry road as it heads southwards and gradually upwards, ignoring all tracks off to either left or right.
-After approximately 12 minutes you will pass a small house below and to your left and, shortly after, will come to a major junction of forestry tracks (16 minutes).
+After approximately 12 minutes you will pass a small building below and to your left and, shortly after, will come to a major junction of forestry tracks (16 minutes).

 After 30 minutes you will arrive at a bench and an information signboard – this is actually the official start of the Kyparissia Trail.